kf8a/noodle/Readme.md

 Noodle
 =========

-A script to evaluate and post the contents of an eml harvest list
+A script to read an old style eml harvest list and either  evaluate and post the contents to PASTA.

     git clone https://github.com/kf8a/noodle.git
     bundle